svm-zhang/parallel_compute/asst1/prog6_kmeans/README.md

 the code that is taking a significant portion of the runtime, and then understand it more carefully to determine if there is a way to speed it up.

+## Note

+- __All runtime measurements reported in this document are from a single run, not averaged over multiple runs__.

+- To toggle between different implementations of computeAssignments, simply uncomment one of the lines from `line 357-361`.

 ## Q6-1
 Once you have the data, compile and run `kmeans` (it may take longer than usual